perihelios/proc-oo-ast/README.md

 }
 ```

-A procedural usage of the module is as you would expect; procedures are under
+A procedural usage of the module is as you would expect: Procedures are under
 the Cat namespace, take a Cat data structure as their first argument, and (in
 the case of `set*`) mutate the passed structure.